Major professional sports leagues in the United States and Canada: Use of the phrase "world champions"

 The perceived lack of competition from the rest of the world has contributed to the long-standing but controversial practice of the North American media referring to the major sports league champions as world champions.
 Today, the phrase is more popular in the United States but it retains some acceptance in Canada.
-However, this practice is usually mocked by non-Americans.
+However, this practice is usually mocked by non-Americans, and the use of the term in the United States is also criticized domestically by some athletes who regularly participate in international competitions, such as the Olympic Games and world championships.

 Usage of the phrase in baseball started with organization of championship series between the National League and the earlier American Association in the 1880s, later to be known as the World Series.
-Major League Baseball later set up the World Baseball Classic, a quadrennial international competition, in an effort to crown a true world champion.
+Major League Baseball later set up the World Baseball Classic, a quadrennial international competition, to crown a world champion among national teams.
 By the 1950s, the phrase World Champions was also being used by the newly formed NBA.
 The Super Bowl, the interleague championship between the NFL and American Football League, was explicitly named a "World Championship Game" for its first iteration.

-In hockey, the Stanley Cup was initially open only to Canadian teams, but in 1914, the Cup's trustees allowed American teams to compete, with the provision that the Stanley Cup winners were to be recognized as World's Champions.
-The phrase was repeatedly engraved on the Cup, and continued to be used, when the NHL began admitting American franchises.
+In ice hockey, the Stanley Cup was initially open only to Canadian teams, but in 1914 the Cup's trustees allowed American teams to compete, with the provision that the Stanley Cup winners were to be recognized as World's Champions.
+The phrase was repeatedly engraved on the Cup, and continued to be used when the NHL began admitting American franchises.
 When the NHL assumed formal control of the Cup in 1947, the resulting agreement required "that the winners of this trophy shall be the acknowledged World's Professional Hockey Champions" (in contrast to the IIHF's Ice Hockey World Championships, at the time nominally contested by amateurs, although Eastern Bloc nations violated the rules and used de facto professionals).
 When the World Hockey Association commenced play in the 1970s, they sought to challenge for the Stanley Cup, referring to the 1947 agreement.
 Both the NHL and the Cup trustees rejected the WHA's challenges; nevertheless, the NHL stopped calling its champions the World Champions, as by this time, the Soviet Championship League was regularly beating the NHL in interleague competitions and the IIHF World Championship was officially opened up to professionals in 1976.
 Since then, the NHL has called their champions the Stanley Cup Champions.

-Holiday showcases

-Several major sports leagues are showcased on a major holiday.
-The NFL has always played on Thanksgiving Day since its inception in 1920.
-The NBA has played on Christmas Day since 1947.
-And since 2008, the NHL has had the Winter Classic on New Year's Day.
-Furthermore, the CFL has two longstanding holiday events: the Labour Day Classic and Thanksgiving Day Classic.

-Baseball and soccer are not particularly associated with any holidays; however, in baseball's case, teams generally play on the major summer holidays since MLB teams play almost every day during their season, and currently themes special uniforms and ceremonies for Memorial Day, Canada Day (for the Toronto Blue Jays), American Independence Day, and the American/Canadian Labor Day.